advocations/skype/Skype/AppSDK/HowToJoinOnlineMeeting_Android.md

 request them.

 >[!NOTE]
-If the anonymous meeting your app joins is hosted in a **Skype for Business Online** service and your app is enabled for Skype for Business preview features, then your app can use a meeting Url to join.
+**For mobile apps that enabled preview features:** If the anonymous meeting your app joins is hosted in a **Skype for Business Online** service and your app is enabled for Skype for Business preview features, then your app can use a meeting Url to join.
 A Trusted Application API service application is not needed to complete the scenario in this case.
 To learn how to use a meeting Url, read [Use the SDK to join a meeting with an Android device](HowToJoinMeeting_Android.md)